What to know about Tuesday night's elections

 - All polls in Texas close by 9 p.m.
 ET.
 Polls are open 7 a.m. to 7 p.m. local time.
 Most of the state is in Central, but El Paso is in the Mountain Time Zone.

 - Georgia's GOP gubernatorial primary mirrors previous 2018 Republican statewide primaries, further showing President Donald Trump's firm grip on the Republican Party.
-Georgia Democrats will choose between rising star Stacey Abrams, who could become the first female African-American governor, and state Sen. Stacey Evans.
+Georgia Democrats will choose between rising star Stacey Abrams, who could become the first female African-American governor, and former state Rep. Stacey Evans.

 - CNN's headline on Kentucky says it all: "Democratic House primary in Kentucky pits openly gay mayor against female fighter pilot"

-Note: CORRECTION: This story has been updated to accurately reflect former state Rep. Stacey Evans' title.